terminusdb/terminusdb-tutorials/nuclear/nuclear.md

 Our preliminary nuclear reactor schema is not very elaborate.
-We basically just create a few classes and a small hierarchy which we can fill from the CSV below, but which can also be filled out later by hand in the TerminusX document editor, or by enriching the data programmatically.
+We basically just create a few classes and a small hierarchy which we can fill from the CSV below, but which can also be filled out later by hand in the TerminusCMS document editor, or by enriching the data programmatically.

 ```python